 social media obsession and disadvantage.

-Into Da Endz is an original intergenerational play highlighting some of the issues faced by some members of our disadvantaged communities.
-Its original songs by Evadne Bygrave and music by Michael Fuller of various genres will introduce participants to a range musical experiences including opera!
+Da Endz take the moral high ground in this original modern day musical morality play highlighting the dangers of social median and some of the issues faced by some members of our disadvantaged communities.
+Its original songs of various genres written by Evadne Bygrave and music by Michael includes reggae, RnB, Ska and swing!

 The pandemic has left many members of the community isolated and feeling cut off from the rest of the community and its activities.
 Our play’s subject matter will highlight some of the issues experienced by individuals to generate empathy and a sense of belonging to all participants.
 Young and older people will have the opportunity to work, learn and perform together to bridge the generational and cultural gap across communities.